POSITION: Associate Professor of History & Intercultural Studies

 School of Theology, Humanities and Performing Arts

 PHONE: (540) 432-4265

-David has worked in various ministry contexts.
-While living in Washington, DC, David was the Junior/Senior High Director of an out-of-school time program on Capitol Hill.
+In concert with his teaching and scholarship, David practices a local “eco-lutionary” lifestyle that promotes a sustainable future for the diverse people of the Shenandoah Valley Watershed.
+Dr. Evans has worked in a variety of social service environments: While living in Washington, DC, David was the Junior/Senior High Director of an out-of-school time program on Capitol Hill.
 Later he served as Community Development Resource coordinator with MCC East Coast.
-Most recently he was co-pastor of Boonton United Methodist Church in New Jersey.
-In concert with his teaching and scholarship, David practices a local â€œeco-lutionaryâ€ lifestyle that promotes a sustainable future for the diverse people of the Shenandoah Valley Watershed.
+Finally, he was co-pastor of Boonton United Methodist Church in New Jersey.

-Ph.D.
-Drew University Graduate Division of Religion, Historical Studies
+PHD, Drew University Graduate Division of Religion (Historical Studies)